 Since today just so happens to be Saturday, I must say good-bye for now.
 Giggling children, a sleepy husband, and a warm skillet of sweet potato hash await.
 Happy Weekend!

-- 2 TB oil (such as: olive, avocado, or coconut oil), divided
+- 2 TB extra virgin olive oil or avocado, or coconut oil, divided

-- 2 cups diced sweet potatoes (about 1 sweet potato, depending on size)--I like to peel the sweet potato before dicing, but that's completely up to you.
+- 2 cups diced sweet potatoes about 1 sweet potato, I like to peel the sweet potato before dicing, but that's completely up to you.

-- 1 cup diced potatoes (about 2-3, depending on size)- I like red or yellow potatoes, and leave the skins on.
+- 1 cup diced potatoes about 2-3, I like red or yellow potatoes, and leave the skins on.

-- generous pinch of salt and pepper- You can add more salt and pepper once the hash is plated.
-Depending on your sausage, you may need more or less.
+- 1 pinch salt and pepper You can add more salt and pepper once the hash is plated.
+Depending on your sausage you may need more or less.